Easy Spam Gimbap (Seaweed Rice Rolls)

 What to serve with Korean Seaweed Rice Rolls

-Korean Kimbap is a complete meal in one roll.
+Korean Kimbap is a complete meal in one roll: protein, vegetable, and carbs.
 You don’t really need any other accompaniments.
 That’s what makes it a great snack or light meal.

 Sometimes, Gimbap is eaten with Fish Cake Broth or Tteokbokki.
 You can dip the rolls into the salty soup or saucy, spicy tteokbokki sauce.